 Located close to Crested Butte, the Raggeds Wilderness was designated as a national wilderness area by the United States Congress in 1980.
 It now contains over 64,000 acres of land, all of which is located in Colorado.

-The Raggeds Wilderness undoubtedly gives its name justice as one of its most notable features is the rocky slopes with sharp ridges that are prominent in the wilderness.
-With elevations ranging from 7,000 to 13,000 feet, the Raggeds Wilderness is great site to visit for hiking trips.
+This national wilderness area undoubtedly gives its name justice as one of its most notable features is the rocky slopes with sharp ridges that are prominent in the wilderness.
+With elevations ranging from 7,000 to 13,000 feet, the Raggeds Wilderness is stunning site to visit for hiking trips.

 There are about fifty miles of trail winding through the Raggeds Wilderness.
 Amongst the most popular ones are the Oh-Be-Joyful Pass Trail and the Dark Canyon Trail.
 Visitors will have to ford the Slate River in order to get to the Oh-Be-Joyful Pass Trail, but the scenic verdant landscape with blossoming wildflowers makes the extra effort totally worth it.

 Season: Year round